Corporate Transparency Act

 ____________________

-On January 1, 2024, the Corporate Transparency Act (“CTA”) will become effective, requiring millions of companies to report beneficial ownership information to the Treasury Department’s Financial Crimes Enforcement Network (“FinCEN”).
+On January 1, 2024, the Corporate Transparency Act (“CTA”) will go into effect, requiring millions of companies to report beneficial ownership information to the Treasury Department’s Financial Crimes Enforcement Network (“FinCEN”).
 Non-exempt companies (referred to under the CTA as “Reporting Companies”) that are created or registered on or after January 1, 2024, will have 30 days from formation to comply with CTA requirements.
 Reporting Companies created before January 1, 2024, will have until December 31, 2024 to make their initial filing.
 Certain companies, such as public companies, highly regulated entities, and “large operating companies” (that meet specific requirements) are exempt from reporting requirements, and a full list of exemptions is available here.
 Note, FinCEN has proposed an extension from 30 to 90 days for Reporting Companies created or registered between January 1, 2024 and January 1, 2025, but such extension has not yet been approved.

 We understand that our clients will have questions and concerns about the new CTA requirements and we take these inquiries seriously.
 We are preparing a list of resources and filing options, which we will have available prior to December 31, 2023.
 At this time, we anticipate recommending that our clients use a third-party filing service, such as CT Corporation or Cogency Global.